Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 Yes, that is.

-We know what Donald Trump can be.
+You know, we know what Donald Trump can be.

 If you ask me, Hillary Clinton is a woman who ought to be facing impeachment charges for what we know she has done.

-Uh I'm I'm told that George W. Bush and Laura Bush voted for Hillary Clinton today.
+I'm told that George W. Bush and Laura Bush voted for Hillary Clinton today.

-Now, on one level, I mean it's personal.
+Now, on one level, I mean, it's personal.

-And Trump has had some unkind things to say about George W. Bush.
+Remember what Trump said about Jeb, and Trump has had some unkind things to say about George W. Bush.

 How does anybody vote for Hillary Clinton?